n-git-user/n-git-user/README.md

 - 🌱 I’m currently learning **C programming language and Diploma In ICT**

-- 👯 I’m looking to collaborate on [Greenhouse Temperature sensor](https://github.com/n-git-user)
+- 👯 I’m looking to collaborate on [Greenhouse Temperature Sensor](https://github.com/n-git-user)

-- 🤝 I’m looking for help with [Greenhouse Temperature sensor](https://github.com/n-git-user)
+- 🤝 I’m looking for help with [building a Greenhouse Temperature Sensor ](https://github.com/n-git-user)

 - 👨‍💻 All of my projects are available at [https://github.com/n-git-user](https://github.com/n-git-user)